mcaimi/flan-t5-frontend/README.md

 The application automatically discovers available models from the KServe v2 discovery endpoint (`/v2/models`) and allows you to select which model to use for inference.

+### Deployment in containerized environments

+The default behaviour can be also modified via environment variables: this is useful when deploying in containerized environments (e.g. k8s)

+#### Available config variables:

+- KSERVE_ENDPOINT_ADDRESS: The address of the KServe v2 inference endpoint.
+Defaults to "http://localhost:8080"
+- MODEL_NAME: The selected model name.
+This must match the name of the deployed model in the KServe Engine.
+Defaults to "None" (e.g. you need to perform discovery before inference)

 ## Requirements

 - Python 3.13+